Oumaima-Daoudi/angular_assignment/README.md

 # Bonus Challenges
 For those seeking an extra challenge, consider the following:

-## OnPush ChangeDetection: ### Implement OnPush ChangeDetection for each component.
+### OnPush ChangeDetection:Implement OnPush ChangeDetection for each component.
-## Product Details Page: ### Add a product details page for a more comprehensive user experience.
+### Product Details Page:Add a product details page for a more comprehensive user experience.
 # Contributors
 Oumaima Daoudi
 Feel free to reach out if you have any questions or encounter technical issues.
 Happy coding!